TahseenAlaa/clone-ui-collection/README.md

 # clone-ui-collection
-Clone the design of websites, For educational purpose only.
+Clone the design of websites, For educational purposes only.